Ayurvedic Nutrition

 Kapha-Type Inflammation: The Swollen Congestion

-Kapha inflammation involves fluid accumulation and congestion:
+Kapha inflammation comes with fluid accumulation and congestion:

 • Respiratory inflammation: Sinus congestion, bronchitis, asthma